imrefazekas/harcon/README.md

 ## The terms object

-In a workflow, a contextual object is much desired to set the context where business entities are participating and share some environmental state or values.
+In a workflow, a contextual object is very desired to be set for the business entities participating and sharing some environmental state or values.
 If you implement a financial transaction management system, currencies should be added to the terms object making the information accessible to all entities interoperating within the workflow.
+Or if you have a "logged in" entity, you might want to pass on the token of that given entity to be validated by other entities in the workflow in progress.

 Should you define your business functions as below, the terms will be passed and managed by [harcon](https://github.com/imrefazekas/harcon)